Citizens’ Climate Lobby Glossary

 In CCL chapters, the media manager is identified as the point of contact (or several) for your chapter’s media activities.
 They receive media materials and opportunities (usually no more than one per month) right in your inbox, as well as occasional training tips and extra support from CCL’s Communications staff.
 For more information see the "Media Managers" section of the CCL Media Basics training.

 MoC or MOC

 Member of Congress.

-Principal tax-writing committee of the US Senate.
-Deals with issues of taxation and revenue generally, considered one of the most powerful committees in Congress
+This is the principal tax-writing committee of the US Senate.
+It deals with issues of taxation and revenue, and is considered one of the most powerful committees in Congress.

 Setting up a table at an event or in a heavily traveled spot with the purpose of handing out literature and — most importantly — making personal connections that bring people into CCL.